c4arl0s/13Plumbing/README.md

 cat: .git/refers/head/master: No such file or directory
 ```

 If this file seems to have disappeared, don't fret!
-This just means that the **git gc** command packed up al of our branch references into single file.
+This just means that the git gc command packed up all of our branch references into single file.

-Instead of **.git/refers/heads/master**, open up **.git/packed-refs**, find the line with **refs/heads/master**, and change the ID to the left of it.
+Instead of .git/refers/heads/master, open up .git/packed-refs, find the line with refs/heads/master, and change the ID to the left of it.

 ```console
 Fri Jul 24 ~/iOS/RysGitTutorialRepository